boldbi/bold-bi-docs/docs/working-with-data-sources/dashboard-parameter/change-the-dashboard-parameter-value-in-url.md

 ## Passing Stored Procedure parameter with URL using the Dashboard Parameter

-You can pass the stored procedure parameters to a dashboard by including them in a dashboard URL.
-Passing parameter values within the URL will apply a filter in the dashboard on the initial load itself.
+You can pass the stored procedure parameters to a dashboard by including them in the dashboard URL.
+Passing parameter values within the URL will apply a filter in the dashboard upon the initial load.

 To set a dashboard parameter within a URL, use the following syntax: